Background: Bwindi Impenetrable National Park

 Because of the altitude of the park (about 1447m) and broadly wide forested slopes; this forest park has a variety of wildlife habitats; including the lowland forest as well as Afro-montane vegetation.

-Some of the wildlife you will see include; more than 300 types of butterflies and over 80 types of moths; more than 50 types of reptiles and 120 unusual types of mammals; 10 primate species and 200 tree species.
+Some of the wildlife you will see include; more than 300 types of butterflies and over 80 types of moths; more than 50 types of reptiles and 120 rare kinds of mammals; 10 primate species and 200 tree species.

 Important to note is that Bwindi Impenetrable National Park is among the best bird watching destinations in Uganda.
 There are about 350 bird species as well as 90% of the endemics within the Albertine Rift.

 The Batwa People – Batwa Cultural Experience in Bwindi Impenetrable National Park

 The Batwa people are pygmies living close to the park.
 You should also take a cultural walk to the Batwa community led by these pygmies themselves.
 You will also be able to observe their traditional lifestyle, visit some of their community development projects.

 The Buhoma area lies in the northern part of Bwindi Park.
 It’s so far the busiest tourism center and the beginning area for those going to Track gorillas within this area.
 It has several types of accommodation facilities that suit all budgets.

 Located on the remote Nteko Ridge and offers breathtaking views of the verdant forest towards the stunning Virunga.
 It is also another starting point for gorilla trekking safaris.

 While on a self-safaris in private 4WD car should cross the park at the Buhoma headquarters and connect to Ruhija.
 Along the way, you will see the deep verdant valleys covered by a dense green forest.